Cocoanetics/DTCoreText/Readme.markdown

    `git submodule update --init --recursive`

-3. Open the destination project and create an 'Externals' group.
+3. Open the destination project and create an "Externals" group.

-4. 'Add files..' or drag `DTCoreText.xcodeproj` to the 'Externals' group
+4. Add files… or drag `DTCoreText.xcodeproj` to the Externals group

-5. In your application target's Build Phases: Target Dependencies add the "Static Library" from the DTCoreText sub project
+5. In your application target's Build Phases: Target Dependencies add the `Static Library` from the DTCoreText sub project

 6. In your application target's Build Phases: Link Binary With Libraries phase add the following: